 15. Bora Bora, French Polynesia

 Bora Bora is a tiny island only six miles long, but it is nonetheless beautiful and one of the best places to visit despite its petite size.
-It is especially loved for once-in-a-lifetime travel destinations like honeymoons.
+It is especially loved for once-in-a-lifetime, bucket list travel destinations like honeymoons.

 It is known as the Pearl of the Pacific due to its lush greenery and high-peak dormant volcanoes surrounding the beautiful blue water.
 Bora Bora is a highly luxurious resort island with beautiful beaches and all the amenities you’d need on the beach or off.
 Don’t forget to enjoy the gemstone blue water while you’re here.